rNLKJA/rin.contact/README.md

   - [x] Phone: 375 x 812 (iPhoneX, portrait), focus on width adaption using flexbox with flex column direction
   - [x] PC: 1920 x 1080
 - [x] Convert all descriptive information into couple json/ts files and Update
 - [ ] i18n support for both Chinese and English to provide more convenience experience for future users.
-(MAY NOT SUPPORT IT, X X too lazy hhhahha)
+(Ok I'm working on it !!!!)

 ---

-### License
+## License

 In this project, all images were downloaded from copyright free website, e.g. Unsplash, pngTree, etc. If you want to use this web page for commercial usage, I strongly recommend you to check the copyright documents to avoid any legal issue.